-- CLO1: Students will be able to recognize atomic structure in relation to chemical bonds, macromolecular structure, sub-cellular biochemical reactions, and the transfer of energy. - CLO2: Students will be able to explain cellular division, transfer of genetic information, transmission of inherited characteristics, and how this contributes to the process of evolution. - CLO3: Students will be able to identify the interrelationship between structure and function as it relates to animal systems. - CLO4: Communicate clearly and in a way that reflects knowledge and understanding of biology and demonstrates the ability to adapt information to different applications. - CLO5: Use both reflection and self-assessment to grow as a learner. - Student Learning Objectives (SLO) for chapter specific learning outcomes are listed at the end of the syllabus and are available on Brightspace and within chapter lectures/PowerPoint.
+- CLO1: Students will explain the atomic structure as it relates to macromolecular structure, biochemical reactions, and the transformation of energy in glycolysis, the citric acid cycle, and oxidative phosphorylation. - CLO2: Students will be able to explain the processes of cellular division, transfer of genetic information, the transmission of inherited characteristics through generations, and their contributions to the process of evolution. - CLO3: Students will be able to recognize how evolutionary processes generate and change living systems. - CLO4: Understanding how living organisms maintain themselves and their interior environments through the process of homeostasis. - CLO5: Students will be able to explain the interrelationships between structure and function and how specialized cells and tissues work together in systems related to animal life. - CLO6: Communicate clearly and in a way that reflects knowledge and understanding of biology and demonstrates the ability to adapt information to different applications. - CLO7: Use both reflection and self-assessment to grow as a learner.

+Student Learning Objectives (SLO) for chapter specific learning outcomes are listed at the end of the syllabus and are available on Brightspace.